574n13y/Dev_Ops/ha.md

 5. **Tools & Technology**: Set up a blue-green deployment using AWS Elastic Beanstalk.

+    1. **Prepare Two Environments**:
+    - Create two separate environments in AWS Elastic Beanstalk (e.g., "Blue" for production and "Green" for testing).

+    2. **Deploy the New Version**:
+    - Deploy the updated application to the green environment.

+    3. **Test the Green Environment**:
+    - Ensure the green environment works correctly and is ready for production.

+    4. **Swap Environment URLs**:
+    - Use Elastic Beanstalk's environment URL swapping feature to route traffic from the blue environment to the green environment.

+    5. **Monitor**:
+    - Monitor the green environment for issues.

+    6. **Rollback**:
+    - If needed, swap the URLs back to the blue environment.

 6. **Scenario**: Your team needs zero-downtime deployment.
 What would you recommend?